waxx567/Dell/62203768/cs50ai/4Learning/shopping/README.md

 There are about 12,000 user sessions represented in this spreadsheet: represented as one row for each user session.
 The first six columns measure the different types of pages users have visited in the session: the `Administrative`, `Informational`, and `ProductRelated` columns measure how many of those types of pages the user visited, and their corresponding `_Duration` columns measure how much time the user spent on any of those pages.
 The `BounceRates`, `ExitRates`, and `PageValues` columns measure information from Google Analytics about the page the user visited. `SpecialDay` is a value that measures how close the date of the user’s session is to a special day (like Valentine’s Day or Mother’s Day). `Month` is an abbreviation of the month the user visited. `OperatingSystems`, `Browser`, `Region`, and `TrafficType` are all integers describing information about the user themself. `VisitorType` will take on the value `Returning_Visitor` for returning visitors and some other string value for non-returning visitors. `Weekend` is TRUE or FALSE depending on whether or not the user is visiting on a weekend.

-Perhaps the most important column, though, is the last one: the Revenue column.
+Perhaps the most important column, though, is the last one: the `Revenue` column.
 This is the column that indicates whether the user ultimately made a purchase or not: TRUE if they did, FALSE if they didn’t.
 This is the column that we’d like to learn to predict (the “label”), based on the values for all of the other columns (the “evidence”).

-Next, take a look at shopping.py.
-The main function loads data from a CSV spreadsheet by calling the load_data function and splits the data into a training and testing set.
-The train_model function is then called to train a machine learning model on the training data.
+Next, take a look at `shopping.py`.
+The `main` function loads data from a CSV spreadsheet by calling the `load_data` function and splits the data into a training and testing set.
+The `train_model` function is then called to train a machine learning model on the training data.
 Then, the model is used to make predictions on the testing data set.
-Finally, the evaluate function determines the sensitivity and specificity of the model, before the results are ultimately printed to the terminal.
+Finally, the `evaluate` function determines the sensitivity and specificity of the model, before the results are ultimately printed to the terminal.

 The functions load_data, train_model, and evaluate are left blank.
 That’s where you come in!